raspberrypilearning/generic-python-requests/en/step_1.md

 - To begin, open up IDLE or your preferred programming environment and create a new file.

-- The first thing to do is import the module.
+- First, import the module.

 	```python
 	import requests
 	```

-- Now you can create a variable that's value will be the URL that you want to fetch.
+- Create a variable that stores the URL from which you want to fetch data.
 In this example, you are going to fetch the Raspberry Pi homepage.

 	```python
 	import requests
 	url = "https://www.raspberrypi.org"
 	```

-- Now you need to tell your program to fetch the web-page.
+- Next, tell your program to fetch the web page and store it in a variable.

 	```python
 	import requests